hmcts/em-stitching-api/README.md

 # Document Tasks

 This API makes use of [Spring Batch](https://spring.io/projects/spring-batch) scheduled tasks in order to process stitching jobs asynchronously.
-The `versionined_document_task` table acts as a queue for the processing nodes.
+The `versioned_document_task` table acts as a queue for the processing nodes.

 ## Distributed locks